 Before we start gorging on more festive desserts, let's have this simple yet satisfying apple cake, which makes for a delicious Sunday breakfast, an afternoon snack or a light dessert anytime around.
 It's an old Slovak recipe that has been in my personal cookbook since I started learning to bake years ago.
 I got it … Continue reading Light Apple Cake

 Another recipe from Vierka's rural kitchen is for traditional savoury cakes called Škvarkové pagáče, which would loosely translate as 'Pork Cracklings Cakes'.
-The vital ingredient for Škvarkové pagáče is škvarky or 'shkvarki'.
-They are similar to pork cracklings except that shkvarki are made by melting and roasting fatty bacon WITHOUT its rind/skin on.
-It does change the taste and texture of … Continue reading Savoury Pagatche Cakes
+The vital ingredient for Škvarkové pagáče is škvarky (pronounced as shkvarki in English).
+They are similar to pork cracklings except that shkvarki are made by melting and roasting fatty bacon WITHOUT its rind on.
+It does change … Continue reading Savoury Pagatche Cakes